polystat/j2eo/README.md

 Bellow there are all designed mappings at the current moment.
 If you didn't find a construction in the list bellow it is probably unsupported.

-### 0 Identifiers (this section would be removed)

----

-Each identifier preserves name except classes.
-Their names are prepended with `class__`.
-There is no name mangling for variables.

 ### 4 Types, Values, and Variables

 ----